-In this article, you will learn different ways to invest in crude oil, and how to trade crude oil with CFD on Mitrade.
+Here we'll discuss various different ways to invest and trade in crude oil and how crude oil trading can be done with Contracts for Difference, CFDs, on Mitrade.

 USOIL price chart from mitrade▼

 The crude oil price remained relatively steady from the dawn of the oil age in the mid-19th century up to the 1970s.
 Of course, the value of the dollar changed over that time but the nominal crude price didn't very much.
 Then came the “Oil Price Shock” as oil producers realised their economic power.
 Since then we've had a highly volatile global crude oil price.

 The highest crude oil price does depend upon which benchmark we want to align with.
 The highest international price was $184.94 a barrel in July 2008.
 Because the US did not allow the export of crude at this time WTI, the main inside the US benchmark was much lower.